Aircon Trunking

 Temperature differential: If the temperature of the air inside the trunking is significantly colder than the surrounding environment, condensation can occur.
 This temperature difference can be caused by inadequate insulation or insufficient airflow.

-Humidity levels: High humidity levels in the air can increase the likelihood of condensation.
+High humidity levels in the air can increase the likelihood of condensation.
 If the air entering the trunking is humid, and the surface of the trunking is colder than the dew point of the air, moisture may condense on the surface.

-Insulation quality: Insulation plays a crucial role in preventing condensation.
+Insulation plays a crucial role in preventing condensation.
 If the insulation around the trunking is damaged, poorly installed, or insufficient for the temperature differential, condensation can form on the surface.

 Air leaks: Any gaps or leaks in the trunking system can allow warm, humid air from the surrounding environment to enter the trunking.
 When this warm air comes into contact with the cooler surface of the trunking, it can lead to condensation.